grdw/lorikeet/_posts/2017-12-10-free-bootlegs.md

 <p>
   In order to get one (or max two) send an email to: bird@lorikeet.nl and state a little bit about why you want to have the music + some details where to ship them to.
+After you've paid the shipment costs to Paypal or my bank account, I'll ship them to you.
 </p>
 <p>
   Greetings and love,